Donald Trump Responds To FBI Raid On Attorney Michael Cohen’s Office: ‘Attorney-Client Privilege Is Dead!’

 Cohen is under investigation, according to Yahoo News, for “possible bank fraud, wire fraud and campaign finance violations.”

 What role the Stormy Daniels documents play in the case remains unclear.
-However, The Washington Post reports that the payment, made just before the 2016 election, may have violated campaign finance law.
+However, the Washington Post reports that the payment, made just before the 2016 election, may have violated campaign finance law.
 Daniels was paid $130,000 to keep quiet about an alleged affair between herself and Donald Trump in 2006.
-The payment was made by Cohen himself, not Trump, and Trump has denied any involvement – with both Daniels and with the payment.
+The payment was made by Cohen himself, not Trump, and Trump has denied any involvement — with both Daniels and with the payment.
 Daniels, meanwhile, is pushing to have the agreement rendered invalid, which would allow her to speak openly about the supposed affair.

 Trump, however, continues to insist that he’s the victim of what he calls “a witch hunt.”